1712n/dn-institute/content/market-health/huobi_investigation.md

 ![trx-usdt KS test for Benford's law comparison between huobi and binance](img/huobi-investigation/trx-ks-benford-huobi-binance.jpg)
 <p style="text-align: center;">KS test for first digit distribution comparison between Huobi and Binance for different spot markets over time, July 2023  </p>

 This metric utilizes Benford's law, which claims that in many real-life sets of numerical data, the leading digit is likely to be small.
-In case of artificial volumes, first digits will be distributed uniformly, and KS test value will show higher values.
+In the case of artificial volumes, first digits will be distributed uniformly, and KS test value will show higher values.
 In the Huobi case, this metric also indirectly confirms our hypothesis.